This article, The Joule Sous Vide Circulator: Next Generation Cool, was last updated January, 2018.

 Joule uses a free app that guides you step-by-step through the cooking process, including photos that aid you in figuring out settings and cooking times to get your desired results (you can also bypass these tutorials and just set the unit where you want it).
 It's also the first immersion circulator you can use with Alexa, Amazon's voice-controlled personal assistant device.

-The Joule was introduced by Chef Steps late in 2015 and became available on Amazon late last year.
+The Joule was introduced by Chef Steps late in 2015 and became available on Amazon late in 2016.
 Chef Steps was founded by Chris Young, a co-author of Modernist Cuisine, so you can be certain that they knew what they were doing with the Joule and that it's a top notch product.

 Here are some of Joule's coolest features: